 View Test Learning

 Every learning point you add is automatically linked to the hypothesis being tested.
 In addition to the test reports, you can also view the learnings from the hypothesis pop-up.
 To view the added learning, select a hypothesis on the VWO dashboard menu and open the hypothesis.
-You can also filter the Hypothesis list view to see the hypotheses with Learnings.

 The learning that you added appears as a snapshot under the Hypothesis statement for that test.
 Viewing the learning gives you a complete context of the hypothesis—how ideas evolved with tests—and helps plan upcoming tests better.